Easy Homemade Croutons

 We often make homemade croutons around my house.
-Its not the you can really make them any cheaper then you can buy them for (when they go on sale for $1 a bag), but its that it is a great way to use stale bread that we would otherwise throw away (so making them a great deal).
+It is not that you can really make them any cheaper than you can buy them in the store (when they go on sale for $1 a bag), but it is a great way to use stale bread that we would otherwise throw away (so making them a great deal).
 Plus, they are super easy!

 - Stale Bread